tsolakoua/cruxnotes/docs/soft-tissue-injury-care.md

   Use bandages or compression wraps to control swelling around the injured area.

 - **E - Educate**
-  Due to the huge amount of information you can find online, consider learning about your injury and the best ways to care of it with the help of a health professional.
+  Due to the huge amount of information you can find online, consider learning about your injury and the best ways to take care of it with the help of a health professional.

 ---